In his junior season, UW Huskies ascending tight end Cade Otton is out to ‘win everything’

 But don’t tell any of that to UW’s 6-foot-5, 240-pound junior tight end.

-(And if you do, don’t bank on Cade concurring.)
+(And if you do, don’t bank on Otton concurring.)

-“Personally, I want to take a step in every facet of my game,” Otton said in a Zoom call with reporters on Tuesday.
-“It’s run-blocking.
-It’s pass-blocking.
+“Personally, I want to take a step in every facet of my game,” Otton said in a Zoom call with reporters Tuesday.
+“It’s run blocking.
+It’s pass blocking.
 It’s making plays down the field and being a leader for my team.
 I think this can be a really big year for us.
 Even with the limited amount of games, we have a shot to win everything.
 I’m so excited to get a chance with my brothers.”

 That chance was officially granted last week, when the Pac-12 reversed course and announced a seven-game conference-only season set to start on the weekend of Nov.
-6. The Huskies, meanwhile, returned to practice on Tuesday.
+6. The Huskies returned to practice on Tuesday.

 As for his “brothers,” Otton isn’t referring to his actual brother — four-star 2022 Tumwater High School tight end and Washington target Ryan Otton.
 But even without Hunter Bryant — who piled up 52 catches, 825 receiving yards and three touchdowns last season, before declaring as a true junior for the NFL draft — UW has plenty left at the position.

-Otton, of course, started all 13 games last season and contributed 32 catches, 344 receiving yards and two touchdowns, while proving a reliable run-blocker as well.
+Otton started all 13 games last season and contributed 32 catches, 344 receiving yards and two touchdowns, while proving a reliable run-blocker as well.
 He’ll be joined by senior Jacob Kizer, redshirt sophomore Devin Culp and true freshmen Mark Redman, Jack Yary and Mason West in the Husky tight ends room this fall.

 Of that group, Otton is the proven commodity.
 From a frame and skill-set standpoint, he resembles recent UW draftees Drew Sample (2019) and Will Dissly (2018).
 And without Bryant to attract targets, Otton — with dependable hands and a destructive running style — is due for a breakout (though abbreviated) offensive season.